Neuroscience

 Second Semester:

-In the second semester of neuroscience, we will spend the first week reviewing the building blocks of the nervous system by looking at neurons and brain anatomy.
-During the remainder of the semester we will dive into various topics that are related to how the brain influences ALL that we do.
-Topics will range from a study of how and why we sleep, to how our brain makes decisions to the neurological origins of psychological disorders.
-More specifically the topics we will be covering each week include:
+In the second-semester neuroscience course, we will spend the first week reviewing the building blocks of the nervous system by examining neurons and brain anatomy.
+During the remainder of the semester, we will dive into various topics related to how the brain influences ALL that we do.
+Topics will range from a study of how and why we sleep to how our brain makes decisions, to the neurological origins of psychological disorders.
+More specifically, the topics we will be covering each week include:

 • Review of the Basics – Neurons and Brain Structures